joelpurra/uvcc/README.md

 etcetera.

 Commands:
-  uvcc get <name>          Get current control value from the webcam. uvcc set <name> <value>  Set control value on the webcam. uvcc range <name>        Get possible range (min and max) for a control from
+  uvcc get <name>          Get current control value from the camera. uvcc set <name> <value>  Set control value on the camera. uvcc range <name>        Get possible range (min and max) for a control from
-                           the webcam.
+                           the camera.
   uvcc ranges              Get all ranges (min and max) for all available
-                           controls from the webcam.
+                           controls from the camera.
   uvcc devices             List connected USB devices with vendor id (vId) and
                            product id (pId).
   uvcc controls            List all supported controls. uvcc export              Output configuration in JSON format, on stdout. uvcc import              Input configuration in JSON format, from stdin.

-Webcam selection:
+Camera selection:
-  --vendor   Webcam vendor id in hex (0x000) or decimal (0000) format.  [number] --product  Webcam product id in hex (0x000) or decimal (0000) format. [number]
+  --vendor   Camera vendor id in hex (0x000) or decimal (0000) format.  [number] --product  Camera product id in hex (0x000) or decimal (0000) format. [number]

 Options:
   --version  Show version number                                       [boolean]